project-zot/project-zot.github.io/docs/articles/authn-authz.md

 -   An admin policy (`adminPolicy`) gives the user "admin" global authorization to read, create, update, or delete content in any repository, overriding all other policies.

+:pencil2:  In releases prior to zot v2.0.0, authorization policies were defined directly under the `accessControl` key in the zot configuration file.
+Beginning with v2.0.0, the set of authorization policies are now defined under a new `repositories` key.

+<a name="_social-login"></a>

 ### Social login using OpenID/OAuth2

 Social login is an authentication/authorization method in which your existing credentials for another site or service can be used to log in to a service such as zot.
 For example, you can log in to zot using your GitHub account credentials, and zot will contact GitHub to verify your identity using OAuth 2.0 and [OpenID Connect (OIDC)](https://openid.net/connect/) protocols.